OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 ![Log in through serial terminal](../img/connecting-serial-osx-login.jpg "Log in through serial terminal")

-> We recommend taking a peek at [this tutorial](https://www.linode.com/docs/networking/ssh/using-gnu-screen-to-manage-persistent-terminal-sessions) to get an idea of how the `screen` utility works
+> We recommend taking a peek at [this tutorial](https://www.linode.com/docs/networking/ssh/using-gnu-screen-to-manage-persistent-terminal-sessions) to get an idea of how the `screen` utility works.

 **Step 4**